-For Figure 5, 180 products were analysed for the period from 3rd January 2017 to 31st July 2019 (30 new products from the start of May to the end of July 2019); the values shown in correspond to the location of the AERONET-OC Acqua Alta Oceanographic Tower.
-The OCM-2 Chlorophyll-a (clo) concentration and Aerosol Optical Depth (aod) for each chosen date (appeared cloud free) have been plotted.
+For Figure 5, 218 products were analysed for the period from 3rd January 2017 to 23rd December 2019 (38 new products from the start of August to the end of December 2019); the values shown correspond to the location of the AERONET-OC Acqua Alta Oceanographic Tower.
+The OCM-2 Chlorophyll-a (clo) concentration and Aerosol Optical Depth (aod) for each chosen date (appeared cloud-free) have been plotted.
 In addition, the plot shows AERONET-OC (in-situ sensor) estimated Chlorophyll-a values; provided as part of the AERONET-OC dataset.

 Figure 5.
-Time-series plot of the OCM-2 Chlorophyll-a (clo) and Aerosol Optical Depth (aod) products extracted from the Level 2C files, and AERONET-OC estimated Chlorophyll-a for the location of the AERONET-OC Acqua Alta Oceanographic Tower; data courtesy of AERONET website1/Giuseppe Zibordi.
+Time-series plot of the OCM-2 Chlorophyll-a (clo) and Aerosol Optical Depth (aod) products extracted from the Level 2C files, and AERONET-OC estimated Chlorophyll-a for the location of the AERONET-OC Acqua Alta Oceanographic Tower; data courtesy of AERONET website 1/Giuseppe Zibordi.

 Additional plots have now also been produced for Gustav Dalen (Figure 6) and BOUSSOLE (Figure 7).
 BOUSSOLE uses the same path and row as the Acqua Alta Oceanographic Tower, while Gustav Dalen uses Path 4 Row 10.
-Ninety-six scenes were initially downloaded from 2017 to 2019, to overlap with available AERONET-OC data, as Gustav Dalen operates during the summer months (May to September); for this report another 22 dates were downloaded for 2019.
+One hundred and fifty-eight scenes were analysed from 2017 to 2019, to overlap with available AERONET-OC data, with the Gustav Dalen AERONET-OC instrument operating during the summer months (May to September); for this report, another 40 dates were downloaded for 2019.